Maanshan Nuclear Power Plant

-The Maanshan Nuclear Power Plant (馬鞍山核能發電廠 (Mǎ'ānshān Hénéng Fādiànchǎng) or 核三; Hésān) is a nuclear power plant located near South Bay, Hengchun, Pingtung County, Taiwan.
-The plant is Taiwan's third nuclear power plant and second-largest in generation capacity.
-The expected lifespan of this plant is 60 years.
+The Maanshan Nuclear Power Plant (馬鞍山核能發電廠 (Mǎ'ānshān Hénéng Fādiànchǎng) or 核三; Hésān) was a nuclear power plant located near South Bay, Hengchun, Pingtung County, Taiwan.
+The plant was Taiwan's third nuclear power plant and second-largest in generation capacity.
+Its two reactors were commissioned in 1984 and 1985, respectively, and shut down upon the expiration of each reactor's license, in 2024 and 2025.

 Generation

-Each unit at Maanshan is a three-loop Westinghouse PWR with three Westinghouse type F steam generators.
+Each unit at Maanshan was a three-loop Westinghouse PWR with three Westinghouse type F steam generators.
 Each steam generator has 5626 U-bend tubes made of thermally treated Inconel 600 alloy.
-The power plant can generate 15 TWh of electricity per year.
+The power plant could generate 15 TWh of electricity per year.

 Events

 1985

 On 7 July 1985 a turbine blade failure at Maanshan Unit 1 led to a fire and reactor trip.
 When the blades failed, the resulting turbine imbalance allowed hydrogen and seal oil to escape from the generator.
 It took approximately 2 hours for the fire to be extinguished, but no systems critical to safe operation and shutdown were affected.
 The subsequent repairs were so extensive that Unit 1 did not come back on-line for 11 months.
 The natural frequency of torsional vibration was 120 Hz, approximately twice that of the electrical frequency, so the resulting resonant vibration led to blade failure.